ubihazard/probook-4x30s/README.md

 <h1 align="center">ProBook 4x30s OpenCore</h1>
 <h3 align="center">4330s / 4530s / 4730s</h3>

 I have a very old Hewlett-Packard laptop: [HP ProBook 4530s](https://support.hp.com/us-en/product/hp-probook-4530s-notebook-pc/5060880).
-The tough bastard has a stylish metal frame, great chiclet-style scissor keyboard, and it also stubbornly refuses to die after all these years.
+The tough bastard has a stylish metal frame, great chiclet-style scissor keyboard, and it stubbornly refuses to die after all these years.
 There are several things you could do with an old laptop, but thanks to marvels of modern software engineering and in particular, – [OpenCore](https://github.com/acidanthera/OpenCorePkg), – at least some laptops might have a brighter perspective.
 So instead of throwing it away or ~[turning](https://en.wikipedia.org/wiki/Zombie) it into a boring Linux file server~, we will be putting macOS on it, – and not just some old outdated version, but a modern one.

 ![macOS Installed on a ProBook 4530s](about-this-probook.png)

 This repository contains [OpenCore](https://dortania.github.io/OpenCore-Install-Guide/ "OpenCore bootloader install guide") [EFI folder](https://github.com/ubihazard/probook-4x30s/releases/download/v1.1/EFI-0.9.4-5afed6e.7z "Download") with everything needed to run modern versions of [macOS](https://support.apple.com/macos) on old HP ProBook 4x30s series Sandy Bridge laptops: with little [adjustments](#restoring-power-management) for your particular laptop.
-Only models with integrated Intel HD3000 graphics are supported.
+Only models with integrated Intel HD 3000 graphics are supported.
 Other models, such as with AMD GPUs, will require additional steps to [turn their dedicated GPU off](#disabling-dedicated-gpu) since it likely isn‘t supported by macOS.

 | **Name**[^1] | Description
 | ------------ | -----------